 Potentially eligible as a contributing resource

-This is a 2-story single-family residence in the Prairie School style built in 1913.
+This is a 2.5-story single-family residence in the Tudor Revival style with Prairie School influences built ca. 1896.
 The building is rectangular in plan.
-The structural system is masonry.
+The structural system is frame/stucco.
 The foundation is poured concrete.
-Exterior walls are original brick.
-The building has a hip roof clad in replacement asphalt shingles.
-There is one rear, exterior, brick chimney.
-Windows are original wood, 1-light casements.
-Insulated glass planes installed within original frames on first floor in 2009.
-There are 20 art glass windows on the second floor.
-There is a single-story, full-span veranda.
+Exterior walls are historic wood shingles and historic stucco and wood half-timbering.
+The building has a gable roof clad in replacement asphalt shingles and three hip-roofed dormers.
+There is one front, exterior, brick interspersed with stone chimney and one rear, rear slope, brick chimney.
+Windows are historic wood, 8-light casements.
+There is a platform/stoop.

 Description generated by RuskinARC™.